poojahnaik/Purchase-Behavior-Analysis/README.md

   4. Targeted Marketing – Revenue is spread evenly across age groups and shipping types, so marketing does not need to favor one over   another.
 Segment by purchase history and subscription status instead.

 ## Credit
-This project was built by following a tutorial by Amlan Mhanti (video link :- https://youtu.be/5PrZvPeUw60?si=7WVK0D0ornY2rfg9).
+This project was built by following a tutorial by Amlan Mohanty (video link :- https://youtu.be/5PrZvPeUw60?si=7WVK0D0ornY2rfg9).
 Used AI to slightly change the values within the dataset, and changed the color palette used.